aroberts/flame/README.md

 Each of these are comma-delimited lists of users or groups to be allowed or denied when deciding whether or not to show a particular app.
 If multiple apps are declared for the same deployed image, use a semicolon to delimit the lists for each app.
 The ACL rules follow this algorithm:
 - if `allow` is not specified, all users/groups are allowed
 - if `deny` is not specified, no users/groups are denied
-- when both are specified, `allow` trumps `deny`
+- when both are specified, `allow` overrides `deny`
-- when both are specified, `user` trumps `group`
+- when both are specified, `user` overrides `group`

 This logic was only added to the docker provider.

 ### Other changes

-Most settings are now unchangeable from the app; Settings are loaded from the `initialConfig.json` file on every boot instead.
+ - Most settings are now unchangeable from the app; Settings are loaded from the `initialConfig.json` file on every boot instead.
+ - Apps and categories are *wiped on boot*.
+ - Categories can be assigned an order via the `flame.category.order` docker label.
+Order is numeric and results are sorted ascending.

 ## Important update 2021-12-10 [fdarveau]
 Due to prolonged inactivity on my end and multiple conflicting changes with the original repository, I applied app categories from scratch using the original repository's code. **This means there are some breaking changes, the biggest one being the database**.
 The database schemas of the old version and the new one are incompatible.
 You will need to delete/rename the previous database file so Flame can re-create it.
 You can then add your apps/bookmarks manually.